DeclareDesign/DeclareDesign/README.md

 6.  `declare_estimator()` (takes data produced by sampling and assignment and returns estimates)

+To *declare a design*, connect the components of your design with the + operator.

-Once you have declared your design, there are six core post-design-declaration commands used to modify or diagnose your design:
+Once you have declared your design, there are four core post-design-declaration commands used to modify or diagnose your design:

 1.  `diagnose_design()` (takes a design, returns simulations and